23 Ski Lifts

-Modern trail bikes are blurring the line between ‘DH’ and ‘trail riding’ and we aren’t about to set any rules on what’s what on this topic!
-For us, ‘downhill’ means simply using gravity to make get the most out of amazing trails in big mountains and we were doing this at trailAddiction since before ‘Enduro’ became its own thing.
-We offer classic “DH’ on several world-class man-made courses if that’s what you love the most, but its the 100’s Km of hidden technical backcountry trails that really stand out.
+Modern Enduro bikes are blurring the line between ‘DH’ and ‘trail riding’ and we aren’t about to set any rules or limits in this discussion!
+For us, ‘downhill’ means simply using gravity to make get the most out of amazing trails in big mountains and we were doing this at trailAddiction since a long time before ‘Enduro’ became its own thing.
+We offer classic “DH’ in several world-class man-made bike-parks if that’s what you love the most, but its the 100’s Km of hidden backcountry trails that really stand out (Read more).
 All directly lift-Accessed.
-Zero pushing or pedalling required!
-The variety and superb access of our terrain makes “mainstream” destinations such as the Portes Du Soleil (Les Gets), and Whistler, and Queenstown NZ begin to look very repetitive indeed.
+Almost no pushing or pedalling required!
+In our opinion, the variety and easy access of our terrain makes ‘mainstream’ destinations such as the Portes Du Soleil (Les Gets), Whistler, and Queenstown begin to look very repetitive indeed.

 Man-Made / Bike Park Riding